X

 In the Asuka and the Nara period (the 6th century to the whole 7th century), the winding stream garden began to be created due to the popularity of the “winding stream banquet”, which was very popular among the courtiers.

-It was a game that puts a flat cup of sake (Japanese wine) in it on the stream, people create poems in a relay form, one has to drink it up if he can’t create one before the cup passes him by.
+It was a game that puts a flat cup of sake (Japanese wine) in it on the stream, people create poems in a relay form, one has to drink it up if he can’t make one before the cup passes him by.

 Pure Land Style Garden – Japanese Garden